Last Updated: 2017-Apr-11

-Marketers like to use words like compelling and engaging to explain the underlying intent of a marketing piece in order to try to hook prospects in with dazzling features and benefits to give them a reason to want your product or service.
+Marketers like to use words like compelling and engaging to explain the underlying intent of a marketing piece in order to try to reel prospects in with dazzling features and benefits that give them a reason to buy your products or services.

-If someone sees an ad and becomes interested (engaged) or ready to act (compelled), then whatever product or service virtues are implied in that ad must be present when the customer makes contact with that company.
+If someone sees an ad and becomes interested (engaged) or ready to act (compelled), then whatever product or service virtues are implied in that ad, must be present when the customer makes contact.
 Any disconnect between what is being promised and what is available will create doubt.
 And not only that, will create a negative feeling that may get carried over into reviews if that person actually buys the product.

 Every little detail matters to the customer as they are making a subconscious comparison to what they have been lead to believe and what they are seeing.
 If the message is misaligned the customer may go elsewhere.